Is there anything better than a perfectly brewed morning coffee? How about sipping it in the ‘Pearl of the Orient’ – Manila?

 |Roaster||Magnum Opus Fine Coffees using a Behmor 160|

 |Food & Other Drinks||Pizzadillas (pizza quesadillas) – Margherita, Fungi Town, S’mores|

 |Retail Offerings||Drift magazine, digital thermometers, the Sunday paper, and notebooks|

 Damn Daniel – the 3rd Philippine AeroPress Champion at the bar.
 Credit: Andre Chanco

 3. The Curator Coffee & Cocktails

 Here’s a tip: head down to The Curator Coffee & Cocktails just before sundown, and you’ll get the best of both worlds.

 As you take a seat, their well-informed staff will tell you about the coffee blends roasted by #YKW Roasters from the EDSA Beverage Design Studio.
 They occasionally feature a guest roaster to let customers excite their palate with something new.

-As the Saturday sun sets, order an espresso martini or enjoy something from their extensive library of beverages.
+As the Saturday sun sets in Manila, order an espresso martini or enjoy something from their extensive library of beverages.
 Serving up caffeine and alcohol in one space is difficult to pull off, yet Jericson Co, Tiffany Yu, and David Ong have done exactly that.